bxie/bxie-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a postdoc at the University of Washington Information School, advised by Prof. [Amy J. Ko](https://faculty.washington.edu/ajko/) in the Code & Cognition Lab.
-My research interest is in designing interactive tools that support equity in computing education by contextualizing data about students with data from students.
+I am an Embedded EthiCS Postdoctoral Fellow at Stanford University's [Institute for Human-Centered AI](https://hai.stanford.edu/) and [Center for Ethics in Society](https://ethicsinsociety.stanford.edu/).
+My research interest is in designing interactions for critical discourse with and about data for equitable learning, community advocacy, and ethical AI use.
+I engage with computing education, human-computer interaction, and AI ethics research communities.

-During my PhD, I was a National Science Foundation (NSF) Graduate Research Fellow and also a research intern at non-profit Code.org.
-I was an MIT EECS-Google Research and Innovation Scholar during my time as a student at MIT researching with Prof. Hal Abelson and MIT App Inventor.
+I completed my PhD at the University of Washington Information School with Prof. Amy Ko, where I was a National Science Foundation (NSF) Graduate Research Fellow and also a research intern at non-profit Code.org.
+Prior to my PhD, I was an MIT EECS-Google Research and Innovation Scholar as an undergraduate and Master's student at MIT researching with Prof. Hal Abelson and MIT App Inventor.

 For more information, see [about me](/about), [projects](#projects), or [CV](/files/cv.pdf).